conor-b1995/p3-hangman/README.md

 * A nice welcome screen which lets the user interact with the game immediately.
 * The game menu is very clear and user-friendly.
 * The instructions are easily read and easily understood by the user.
+* There is a good flow to the application.
 * The game itself is very clear and easy to interact with.
+* To be given the oppurtunity to play another round of the game.

 ## Flowchart
 The flowchart was created on [Lucid Chart](https://www.lucidchart.com/pages/).
-The flow chart was created to give me a rough idea of how I wanted the program to flow from start to finish.
+It was created to give me a rough idea and outline of how I wanted the program to flow from start to finish.

 The flow chart shows these stages of the process:
 * The user inputs their first name and the program validates the data.